-You can create plan file processes for a file group.
-These processes are associated with the file group and stored within the Process Definitions folder of the file group.
+You can create plan file processes for a file group to manage a planning process.
+Plan file processes are associated with the file group and stored within the Process Definitions folder of the file group.

 Plan file processes use a special kind of process known as a plan file process definition.
 Plan file process definitions are dedicated to progressing plan files through a defined set of steps.
 These processes can only contain steps relating to editing plan files and approving plan files.
 For more information on how plan file processes work, see About plan file processes.